rocicorp/replicache/README.md

 ## 🛫 Tips

 - We recommend [enabling console persistence](https://stackoverflow.com/questions/5327955/how-to-make-google-chrome-javascript-console-persistent) while developing replicache-enabled apps to make debugging easier.
+- Remember that data changes can happen "underneath" you and cause `subscribe()` to re-fire at any time.
+These changes can come from the server or from a different tab.
+If your UI is not reactive (driven solely by the data model) you need to take extra steps to ensure the UI is in sync with the data.

 ## 🚀 Next Steps